 Theatre and dramatic performance feature in much of the ESU's work.
 It encourages self-expression, creativity, and above all, confidence.
 In discovering their voice through performance, those taking part develop important skills which will equip them well in their studies and as they enter the world of work.

-To take part in the competition, students must first submit a video entry which they will receive feedback on regardless of which stage of the competition they reach.
+To take part students must first submit a video entry of their performance of a Shakespeare monologue or dialogue.
+They will receive feedback for this performance regardless of the competition stage they eventually reach.